-Whether you’re craving amazing sound clarity or just need a good basic system, adding a 4 channel amp is a great idea.
+Adding a 4 channel amp is a great idea.
 I’ve been enjoying powerful, crystal-clear sound in my own vehicles for years using my own 4 channel amps.
-I love how clear my music is!

 In this guide I’ll show you how to hook up a 4 channel amp to front and rear speakers.
 After installing hundreds of amps in vehicles just like yours I’ll share with you the fundamental tips you need for great results.